Built-in types

 last

 A last element of the array.
-(This method is called without parens.)
+(This method is called without parentheses.)

 join(sep)